 - avoid heavy lifting.

 If you have had radiotherapy to the lymph nodes or surgery to remove lymph nodes, you may develop lymphoedema.
 This means fluid collects and causes swelling in one or both legs or the area between the legs.
 If you have had both radiotherapy and surgery, the risk is higher.

 We have more information about lymphoedema and how to lower your risk..

 Having sex after treatment

-Your team may advise you to wait a few weeks after radiotherapy before having sex.
-This is to allow any irritation in the area and side effects to improve.
-Ask your doctor or nurse for advice about this, as it can depend on the treatment you are having.
+Your radiotherapy team may advise you to wait a few weeks after radiotherapy before having sex.
+This is to allow any side effects or irritation in the area to improve.
+Ask your cancer doctor or nurse for advice about this.
+It can depend on the treatment you are having.

 It is normal to feel nervous about having sex after pelvic radiotherapy.
 You may have ongoing side effects.
-Or you may be coping with changes that affect your feelings about your body.
+Or you may be coping with changes that affect your body image.
 If you are ready to have sex, take your time and make sure you are relaxed.
-Lubricants or creams may help to make penetrative sex feel more comfortable.
+Use a lubricant to help make penetrative sex feel more comfortable.
 If you have any problems that do not improve, talk to your cancer doctor or nurse.

 Below is a sample of the sources used in our pelvic radiotherapy information.
 If you would like more information about the sources we use, please contact us at email@example.com